fifikim/echo-server/README.md

 Follow the launch instructions above to first run the server and then one or more instances of the client (each from a separate terminal).

 From the client, enter a message to send to the server.
-The server will respond with your message echoed.
+The server will respond with your message echoed back to you.

 Enter "quit" to end your session.